anotherfate/Getting-CleaningDataProject/README.md

 This data goes into wearable computing, for a better description see the linked article: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The Data Relates as follows:
+    run_analysis should be run with UCI HAR Dataset File as the working directory in R the features file is the column heads for X_train and X_test where X is the data from measurement train is the original data set for creating predictions test is the data set for testing predictions
+    Y represents the vector of activity for X_train and X_test respectively Y has numbers 1 - 6 which are described in activity_lables subject refers to the subject of the test by number, whether in the training data set or test

 The original README Follows:

 ==================================================================